 In addition to individual candidates for public office and candidate committees, ADM supports a small number of 527 groups, including the Democratic Governors Associations, the Republican Governors Association, Ag America (Republican Agriculture Commissioners) and the Republican State Leadership Committee.
 We do not support independent political expenditures or 501(c)4 organizations.

-In 2015, ADM’s corporate contributions totaled $273,800, with recipients ranging from individual state candidate campaigns to state political parties and select state and national political associations.
+ADM’s 2017 corporate contributions to date total $44,000, with recipients ranging from individual state candidate campaigns to state political parties and select state and national political associations.

-ADMPAC's contributions to federal candidates, state candidates, and various federal and state campaign committees during 2015 totaled $167,080.
+ADMPAC's contributions to federal candidates, state candidates, and various federal and state campaign committees to date in 2017 total $51,617.
 These PAC contribution figures and supporting data have been filed with the Federal Election Commission.
 Past years' totals follow.